Effective Stack Sizes

 This is a vitally important concept, because the fact that you are now effectively playing with a $20 stack should influence the way you bet and play your hand.
 If you're not sure why, I'll explain in just a moment.

 Note: The idea of “effective stacks” is most suited to pot limit and no limit poker games.
-The chance of players getting their entire stacks in the middle in fixed limit games is incredibly slim, so it's hardly a concern.
+The chance of players getting their entire stacks in the middle in fixed limit games is incredibly slim, so it's not a concern.

 So the next time you're chatting with a friend about a hand you've played, instead of saying “I had $50 and she had $20”, you may as well say “the effective stacks were $20”.
 Mentioning the size of each individual stack is pointless -- the “effective stacks” is what matters.